Donald Trump 2020 presidential campaign: March 2017: second and third rallies

 On March 4, there were a series of local rallies held by allies of the campaign in some fifty cities.
 Several of the rallies were met by counter-demonstrations where some protesters were arrested.
 Other events were held around the country throughout March, some of which resulted in violence.

 The campaign's second rally was held a month later in Nashville on March 15, and coincided with the 250th birthday of Andrew Jackson.
 Prior to the rally, Trump paid tribute to Jackson and laid a wreath at his tomb.
 During the rally, Trump promised to repeal the Affordable Care Act ('Obamacare') and defended his revised travel ban, which was put on hold by Derrick Watson, a federal judge in Hawaii, hours later.

 A third rally was held by the campaign in Louisville on March 20.
 At the rally, Trump promoted efforts to repeal Obamacare.

 On March 29, it was reported that Lara Trump, the president's daughter-in-law, had been hired as a consultant by the campaign's digital vendor Giles-Parscale.

 April 2017: fourth rally

 By mid-April, the Trump campaign had a staff of around twenty employees.

-Trump gave a speech on April 28 at an event for the National Rifle Association.
+Trump gave a speech on April 28 at an event for the National Rifle Association of America.

 Trump held his fourth campaign rally on April 29 in Harrisburg, Pennsylvania, which coincided with the hundredth day of Trump's presidency.
 It also took place the same night as the White House Correspondents' Dinner, which Trump did not attend.
 In addition to Trump, Vice President Pence also spoke at the April 29 rally.